arjyobala/vanilla_git/README.md

 Using Lodash to sort data

-Purposely did not focus on making it look beautiful, or use external Css libraries or packages like Styled Components.
+Purposely did not focus on spending time to make it look beautiful, or use external Css libraries or packages like Styled Components.
 Basic styling but with functionality.